Social System Inference from Noisy Observations: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ynamical} network identification from observed nodal states, with a particular focus on graph topology identification/reconstruction, has gained widespread attention in a wide variety of fields, ranging from power networks \cite{weng2016distributed} to gene regulatory networks \cite{wang2014review} and social networks \cite{wai2015social}.
-Leveraging Bayesian analysis and estimation theory, compressed sensing, optimization theory with sparsity constraints, and others \cite{brugere2018network}, structural equation models \cite{ioannidis2019semi}, autoregressive models \cite{nozari2017network} and Wiener filtering \cite{materassi2012problem} have been employed to identify network topology.
-However, in social networks, individual cognitive behaviors, e.g., confirmation bias \cite{nickerson1998confirmation}, preferences for outlying content \cite{lamberson2018model} and distancing and striving for uniqueness \cite{mas2014cultural}, in conjunction with observation noise, pose a formidable challenge to network topology identification, especially in the modern information era with information overload \cite{abdelzaher2020paradox, xu2020paradox}.
-A fairly accurate social model which explicitly takes cognitive behaviors as well as subconscious bias into account is indispensable for the topology identification with prescribed levels of accuracy and confidence (PAC).
+\IEEEPARstart{D}{ynamical} network identification from observed nodal states, with a particular focus on graph topology identification/reconstruction, has gained widespread attention in a wide variety of fields, ranging from power networks \cite{weng2016distributed} to social networks \cite{wai2015social}.
+In social networks, individuals' bias -- cognitive bias and subconscious bias -- pose a formidable challenge to the model-based network topology identification, since they are as critical as network topology in the public opinion evolution \cite{nickerson1998confirmation,lamberson2018model}.
+Therefore, a fairly accurate social model of opinion evolution which explicitly takes cognitive bias as well as subconscious bias into account is indispensable for the topology identification with prescribed levels of accuracy and confidence (PAC).
+Leveraging the opinion evolution model, the network topology, the cognitive bias and the subconscious bias can be decoupled from each other.